maximinus/crew-python-runner/README.md

     programmer = Agent(
         role='Senior Python Programmer',
-        goal='Write simple, well crafted and bug-free Python code', backstory='You a skilled Python programmer with a passion for writing working Python code', tools=[python_runner])
+        goal='Write simple, well crafted and bug-free Python code', backstory='You are a skilled Python programmer with a passion for writing working Python code', tools=[python_runner])